oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

   - Changing secrets or environment variables that are referenced by macros in your model files.

-  - Specifying a new or updated WDT configmap that contains model files and use your domain resource `configuration.model.configMap` field to reference the map.
+  - Specifying a new or updated WDT ConfigMap that contains model files and use your domain resource `configuration.model.configMap` field to reference the map.

   - Supplying a new image with new or changed model files.